fujitatomoya/presentation/ROS_2_Overview_Introduction/ROS_2_Overview_Introduction.md

 # Sync / Async Publication

-in ROS aspect, we recommend async send not to block the application threads, so that application can be available for tasks in application perspective. on the other hand, async causes context switches, this could affect the latency.
+in general with ROS 2, we recommend async send not to block the application threads, so that application can be available for tasks in application perspective. on the other hand, async causes context switches, this could affect the latency.

 - eProsima Fast-DDS can be configured (default async)
   - see [Publication Mode](https://github.com/ros2/rmw_fastrtps/blob/master/README.md#change-publication-mode) to change this behavior.